jgabry/caliBISG/README.md

 coverage](https://codecov.io/gh/jgabry/caliBISG/branch/main/graph/badge.svg)](https://app.codecov.io/gh/jgabry/caliBISG?branch=main)
 <!-- badges: end -->

-This R package implements the calibrated BISG method from Greengard and Gelman (2025), which is easily interpretable, more accurate, and better calibrated than traditional BISG.
+This R package implements the calibrated Bayesian improved surname geocoding (caliBISG) method from Greengard and Gelman (2025). caliBISG is easily interpretable, more accurate, and better calibrated than traditional BISG.
 The package is currently a work in progress.
 We encourage you to test it out and provide feedback, but please note that the API may still change.

 By inputting an individual’s surname, state, and county, users can obtain probabilistic estimates of race and ethnicity that can be used by